marcosoikawa/frontdoor-app-gateway-path-limit/README.md

 # Bypass limit of paths of Front Door / Application Gateway
-This lab intends to help to handle the limit of routing paths of 200 origins of Front Door and / or 100 backends of Application Gateway, for very large deployments / migrations where all applications is under a unique URL and distributed by paths
+This lab intends to help to handle the limit of routing paths of 200 origins of Front Door and / or 100 backends of Application Gateway, for very large deployments / migrations where all applications is under a unique URL and distributed by paths.

 ## Context
-In large customers, sometimes applications is distribuited under subdomains, and sometimes, under a unique subdomain they have more than 200 applications under different paths.
+In large customers sometimes applications is distribuited under subdomains, and sometimes, under a unique subdomain they have more than 200 applications under different paths.
 ![Environment](./media/1.1.png)

 [Application Gateway path-based routing](https://learn.microsoft.com/en-us/azure/application-gateway/create-url-route-portal) can be used to route requests based on paths to different backend pools, but it have a [limit of 100 backend pools](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-application-gateway-limits) for a single instance.

 ![Environment](./media/1.2.png)

-[Azure Front Door Routing feature](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-routing-architecture?pivots=front-door-standard-premium) also can be used to route requests based on [matching of paths](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-route-matching?pivots=front-door-standard-premium), but it have a [limit of 200 origin groups per profile](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-front-door-standard-and-premium-service-limits) (in Premium tier)
+[Azure Front Door Routing feature](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-routing-architecture?pivots=front-door-standard-premium) also can be used to route requests based on [matching of paths](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-route-matching?pivots=front-door-standard-premium) to different origins groups, but it have a [limit of 200 origin groups per profile](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-front-door-standard-and-premium-service-limits) (in Premium tier)
 ![Environment](./media/1.3.png)

 ## Architecture diagram